Medicare Enrolled

 What this data tells you about Dr. White

-Dr. Kenneth White is a radiation oncology in Lubbock, TX, with 20 years in practice.
+Dr. Kenneth White is a radiation oncology specialist in Lubbock, TX, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. White performed 28,879 Medicare services across 7,962 unique beneficiaries.

 Between the years covered by Open Payments, Dr. White received a total of $116 from 2 pharmaceutical and/or device companies across 3 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiation oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.